 Privacy of the office

 Sometimes you need to conduct business in private out of the hearing of others in the office.
 In this instance, a closed office is the better shout.
 You may want to discuss the direction of the business with your directors or discipline staff members and the only appropriate way to do this is if you have a closed room to do so.
-If you’re an office in Glasgow who deal with HR then a closed office should be the way to go.
+If you’re hr consultancy glasgow then a closed office should be the way to go.

 Communication in the office